Edit

 Components

 • Azure Private Link carries private connections to Azure services.
+It helps ensure secure communication between components.

 • Azure load balancing services scale VMs for high availability and high performance.
-This architecture uses Load Balancer, which provides low-latency balancing of traffic among VMs and across multi-tiered hybrid apps.
+This architecture uses Load Balancer, which provides low-latency balancing of traffic among VMs and across multitiered hybrid apps.

 Scenario details

-There are compilers and translators for these technologies: RPG, RPG/ILE, RPG/Free, COBOL, Control Language Programs (CLP), and Data Description Specifications (DDS).
+You use the Infinite i suite to compile your applications.
+The suite includes compilers and translators for these technologies: RPG, RPG/ILE, RPG/Free, COBOL, Control Language Programs (CLP), and Data Description Specifications (DDS).

 • Easy migration of System i workloads to Azure.